 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
 Mr. Speaker, I yield 10 seconds to the distinguished gentleman from Oregon (Mr. DEFAZIO).

 Mr. DEFAZIO.
 Mr. Speaker, H.R.
 724 would repeal Trump's overreaching executive order that purports to make America safer.
 It is time to restore American values.
 What are the Republicans afraid of?
 If you support his action, bring up the bill and vote against it.
 If you don't support his action, we are giving you an opportunity to restore the lawful rights of Congress representing the American people.